COVID-19 update: Amnesty International UK’s door-to-door fundraising will resume from 3 May.

 What safety measures have you put in place during the COVID-19 pandemic?

 All fundraisers will be trained on COVID-19 health and safety measures and social distancing before they begin fundraising again.
 They will wear face coverings, carry and use hand sanitiser regularly.
 Fundraisers will maintain a 2m distance from all members of the public, and only one fundraiser will approach a door at any time.
 In addition, we are prioritising contactless sign up forms, and we’ll only ever leave behind a confirmation card if requested by the supporter.
+All fundraisers will be offered regular COVID-19 tests.

 What if someone is self-isolating or doesn’t want to talk?